edenriquez/svelte-multistep-form/README.md

   };
 ```

-after that you only need to call `Form` and `Step` componente in the following way
+After that you only need to call `Form` and `Step` component in the following way

 ```javascript
 <Form {multiStepOptions}>